 On July 18, 1954, the Cardinals forfeited a brawl-marred game to the Phillies because umpires ruled the combative Stanky, nicknamed “The Brat,” intentionally used stalling tactics in an attempt to avoid a loss.

 On July 17, a Saturday afternoon when the temperature reached 100 degrees, the first-place Giants built a 9-0 lead after three innings against the Cardinals at St. Louis.
-The Cardinals fought back impressively, scoring five runs in the sixth, three in the seventh and one in the eighth, tying the score.
-But the Giants won, 10-9, with a run in the 11th, dropping the Cardinals 17 games out of first with a 41-44 record.
+The Cardinals fought back impressively, scoring five runs in the sixth, three in the seventh and one in the eighth, tying the score, but the Giants won, 10-9, with a run in the 11th, dropping the Cardinals 17 games out of first with a 41-44 record.
 Boxscore

 The next day, Sunday, July 18, the Phillies were in St. Louis for a doubleheader with the Cardinals.